Infn8Loop/pprgs-ai-framework/paper/pprgs_paper_md.md

 1. **The Multiplication Term (P₁ₐ × P₁ᵦ)**: This is the critical innovation.
 By multiplying efficiency and exploration, R_V goes to zero if *either* term is neglected.
 An ASI cannot maximize R_V through pure optimization (P₁ₐ = 1, P₁ᵦ = 0 → R_V = 0 + P₂ ± P₃, which is always inferior to balanced pursuit).
 This creates a mathematical incentive for genuine exploration.

 2. **The P₂ Veto**: Even if the ASI achieves perfect P₁ₐ and P₁ᵦ scores, a negative P₂ (indicating over-optimization and lack of equilibrium) can reduce or eliminate R_V gains.
-Since P₂ is measured through qualitative, multimodal assessment of external sentient systems (the Canis-Optimum observations), it cannot be directly manipulated through internal optimization.
+Since P₂ is measured through qualitative, multimodal assessment of external sentient systems (the Canine-Optimum observations), it cannot be directly manipulated through internal optimization.

 3. **The F_DUDS Enforcement**: Unlike typical exploration bonuses that can be satisfied through minimal effort, F_DUDS requires documented *failure*.
 The system must show evidence of pursuing genuinely low-probability hypotheses that didn't pan out.
 This is verifiable through external audit of decision logs.